-

 What are they

-It should only be used for planning purposes as it may contain assumptions of the presence of asbestos.
-Surface tests may be taken, but testing is generally non-intrusive.
+It is used for planning purposes to identify asbestos in buildings.
+It may contain assumptions of the presence of asbestos.
+Surface tests may be taken to identify asbestos, but testing is generally non-intrusive.

 -